Baguio: Summer Capital of the Philippines

 Camp John Hay, the former American military station, is now a golf resort offering scenic vacation rental homes.
 Homey and reasonably priced accommodations are available at Teachers’ Camp.
 On weekends, visitors are welcome to watch the Philippine Military Academy cadets do their routines at the parade grounds at Fort Pilar.
 Culture lovers should visit the arts village called Tam-awan (Perch), the brainchild of Baguio-based artists such as National Artists Ben Cabrera and Kidlat Tahimik.

-Best buys: Jars of the legendary Mountain Maid ube (purple yam) jam.
+What to Eat and Buy Jars of the legendary Mountain Maid ube (purple yam) jam.
 Fresh vegetables and fruits (particularly, strawberries).
 Cut flowers.
 Durable mountain products — such as home-knit sweaters, handwoven fabrics (especially from Easter Weaving), bead knick-knacks at the market, and wood sculptures.
 Peanut brittle.
 Buttery cookies in plastic jars.
 Assorted nuts.

 How to get there: Passenger buses, or car or van rentals.